johnwarden/jonathanwarden.com/content/theory/review-of-bayesian-inference/index.md

 So what happens now that we've reached a point where there are no more possibilities to eliminate?
 At this point, no more inferences can be made.
 There is nothing more to learn -- at least with respect to the Case of the Disappearing Duchess.
 Holmes has eliminated the impossible and the remaining possibility *must* be the truth.

 It's not always possible to eliminate all uncertainty such that only one possibility remains.
-But Bayesian inference can be thought of as the process of reducing uncertainty: eliminating the impossible, and increasing the probability of "all that remains" so that it sums to 100%.
+But Bayesian inference can be thought of as the process of reducing uncertainty by eliminating the impossible, and then reallocating probability mass.

 > When you have eliminated the impossible, the probability of all that remains, no matter how improbable, must sum to 100%
 >